 DISTINGUISHED VISITING FELLOWS

-Below are profiles of the Fall 2020 Distinguished Visiting Fellows:
+Below are profiles of the Fall 2020 and Spring 2021 Distinguished Visiting Fellows:

 Sameer ud Dowla Khan is an Associate Professor in the Linguistics Department at Reed College and co-editor of the Journal of South Asian Linguistics.
 I focus on phonetics and phonology, meaning I'm interested in the physical attributes of speech sounds, the complex patterns they form, and the abstract representations they embody in our mental grammars.